INFORMATION FOR PARENTS

 - The sound of music - Using a bell, tambourine or maracas, make sound for while the children close their eyes.
 Ask the children to open their eyes when they notice that the sound has completely gone and silence has been restored.

-A bereavement is a difficult time for adults and children.
-We know that there may be many families affected in the weeks and months to come across our town and our school communities.
-We know that family members, colleagues, friends, and children make get ill and people will be frightened and need support.
+A bereavement is a difficult time for adults and children and can happen at any time of our lives.
+We know thatfamily members, colleagues, friends, and children make get ill and people will be frightened and need support.
 We are sharing this resource containing information and signposting to resources in the event of a death/s within the school community.

 Supporting Children Through Difficult Times

-Frightening events that are widely reported in the media, such as the coronavirus pandemic, can cause children to worry about themselves and others.
+Frightening events that are widely reported in the media, can cause children to worry about themselves and others.
 It is normal for children to feel unsettled when something scary is happening or has happened, and many will be upset, sad or fearful at times.

 Bereavement is the experience of losing someone important to us.
 It is characterised by grief, which is the process and the range of emotions we go through as we gradually adjust to the loss.